JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 **3. Silver Layer (Conformed/Cleaned/Integrated):**

 * **Purpose:** This layer focuses on data quality, integration, and creating a conformed view of the data.
 Data from various bronze tables might be joined, cleaned, transformed, and enriched to create business-oriented entities.
 The schema is typically well-defined and stable.
-* **Typical Format:** **Parquet** is the dominant format in the Silver layer due to its columnar storage, which is highly optimized for analytical queries.
+* **Typical Format:** **Parquet** is the dominant format in the Silver layer due to its **columnar storage**, which is highly optimized for analytical queries.
 The data in the silver layer is often queried and used for reporting, business intelligence, and data exploration.
 * **Your Analogy Alignment:** **Parquet** fits perfectly into the **Silver** layer, providing the performance needed for analytical workloads on cleaned and integrated data.

 **4. Gold Layer (Aggregated/Business-Specific):**